ipfs-inactive/blog/content/post/094-js-ipfs-0.44.md

 ## 🤖 Cancellable requests

 A user should be able to cancel long-lived API operations.
-For example if you are fetching the content for a [CID][] from the network, and that CID is not resolveable, you should be able to set a timeout value for the request, after which the content would no longer be sought and control would be returned to your code with an error message describing what happened.
+For example, if you are fetching the content for a [CID][] from the network, and that CID is not resolveable, you should be able to set a timeout value for the request, after which the content would no longer be sought and control would be returned to your code with an error message describing what happened.

 This is not as straightforward as it seems in JavaScript because a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) is returned from the API call to resolve a piece of content and the [Promises spec](https://promisesaplus.com/) includes nothing about cancelling a Promise.

-However the browser [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) has a notion of an [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) which can be used to abort web requests, they are interacted with via an [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController):
+However, the browser [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) has a notion of an [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) which can be used to abort web requests, they are interacted with via an [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController):

 ```javascript
 const controller = new AbortController()